ompl/ompl/doc/dox/buildSystem.md

-# Integrate your own code with OMPL's build system
+# Integrate Your Own Code with OMPL's Build System

 When developing your own code that relies on OMPL, you have several options: